Nicky Lopez Player Props: Royals vs. Rays

-Nicky Lopez is back in action for the Kansas City Royals against Tyler Glasnow and the Tampa Bay RaysJuly 14 at 8:10 PM ET.
+On Sunday, Nicky Lopez (coming off going 0-for-3) and the Kansas City Royals play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 2:10 PM ET.

-In his last action (on July 9 against the Guardians) he went 0-for-4.

 Nicky Lopez Game Info & Props vs. the Rays